Use SNMP Network Discovery to Learn about Devices from Switches

 • OID: 1.3.6.1.2.1.4.22.1.1 ipNetToMediaIfIndex (Interface or port information)

-From PAN-OS 11.1, SNMP network discovery is available to next-generation firewalls as part of the free Network Discovery plugin and doesn't require an add-on license.
+From PAN-OS 11.1, SNMP network discovery is available to NGFWs as part of the free Network Discovery plugin and does not require an add-on license.
 Alternatively, IoT Security provides SNMP Network Discovery as part of the IoT Security Third-party Integrations Add-on license, which must be purchased.
-While the version using the add-on license supports multiple sets of jobs for different networks and network segments per IoT Security tenant, the version with the free plugin supports just one set for one network or network segment per firewall.
+Both the version using the add-on license and the version with the free plugin supports multiple sets of jobs for different networks and network segments per IoT Security tenant.

-The SNMP network discovery process cannot traverse switches that don’t support CDP or LLDP.
+The SNMP network discovery process can’t traverse switches that don’t support CDP or LLDP.

-The following instructions are for the SNMP network discovery configuration using the PAN-OS web interface on an individual next-generation firewall.
-To configure SNMP network discovery on Panorama, use templates and template stacks, and template stack variables for the IP addresses of the entry switch, discovery scope, and interfaces as needed.
+The following instructions are for the Network Discovery plugin configuration using the PAN-OS web interface on an individual next-generation firewall.
+To configure the plugin on Panorama, use templates and template stacks and template stack variables for the IP addresses of the address groups, discovery scope, and ports and interfaces as needed.

-1. Select DeviceIoT SecurityNetwork Discovery and then click Edit (gear icon).
+Select DeviceIoT SecurityNetwork Discovery.
+In the SNMP Network Discovery section, click Edit (gear icon).

-4. Click the Discovery Scope Settings tab, and enter the following:
+4. Click the Discovery Scope Settings tab and configure the scope of the SNMP crawl.

 Entry Point switch: Enter the IP address of the entry point switch with which to begin the SNMP discovery process.